North Carolina vs. Miami NCAA Football Odds, Plays and Insights | October 16, 2021

 North Carolina vs. Miami College Football Odds, Plays and Insights

-The North Carolina Tar Heels (3-3, 0-0 ACC) host the Miami Hurricanes (2-3, 0-0 ACC) on Saturday, October 16, 2021 in matchup between ACC rivals at Kenan Memorial Stadium.
+The North Carolina Tar Heels (3-3, 0-0 ACC) host the Miami Hurricanes (2-3, 0-0 ACC) on Saturday, October 16, 2021 in matchup between ACC foes at Kenan Memorial Stadium.
 Miami is a touchdown underdog.
-The point total is set at 63.
+The contest has an over/under of 63.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.